ovh/docs/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 ### Checking the replication status

-The replication status can be used to determine the status of an object that is being replicated.To get the replication status of an object, you can use the head-object command via the aws cli :
+The replication status can be used to determine the status of an object that is being replicated.
+To get the replication status of an object, you can use the `head-object` command via the AWS CLI:

 ```bash
 $ aws s3api head-object --bucket <source_bucket> --key <object_name>
 {